Receivers for low-bandwidth optical (through-the-air) communications

 Figure 3:

 Top: Schematic of the improved transimpedance optical receiver, version 2.02.
-Bottom: As-built prototype of the circuit wired in "PIF" configuration.

 Click on either image for a larger version.